Group Testing: An Information Theory Perspective: SCOMP: Sequential COMP

 Note that a satisfying set leaves no unexplained tests, and any set containing no definite nondefectives and leaving no unexplained tests is satisfying.
 Note also that the set of all possible defectives is satisfying, so the SCOMP algorithm does indeed terminate.

 The following result \cite{aldridge-2} is relatively straightforward to prove.

 \begin{theorem} For any given test design, any rate achievable by DD is also achievable by SCOMP.
 In particular, with a Bernoulli design and optimal choice of the parameter $p$, SCOMP can achieve the rate given in \eqref{DDub} above.
-Moreover, for $\alpha \geq 1/2$, this matches the best achievable rate obtained using SSS (Theorem \ref{SSSub}). \end{theorem} \begin{proof} The simple idea is that for each particular test design $\mat{X}$ and defective set $\K$, whenever DD succeeds, SCOMP also succeeds.
+Moreover, for $\alpha \geq 1/2$, this matches the best achievable rate obtained using SSS (Theorem \ref{SSSub}). \end{theorem}

+\begin{proof} The simple idea is that for each particular test design $\mat{X}$ and defective set $\K$, whenever DD succeeds, SCOMP also succeeds.
 More specifically, if $\hat\K_{\DD} = \K$, then the initial choice $\hat\K = \K$ in step 1 of SCOMP (Algorithm \ref{alg:scomp}) is already a satisfying set, so there are no unexplained tests to consider in step 2, and the algorithm terminates. \end{proof}

-It remains an interesting open problem to determine whether SCOMP has a larger achievable rate than DD for Bernoulli testing.
-We note from simulations such as Figure \ref{fig:allfive} that SCOMP appears to perform strictly better than DD for many specific problems, though it is unclear whether this converts into a strictly larger achievable rate than that of DD for $\alpha < 1/2$.
-In particular, as described in Section \ref{sec:near_constant} below, Coja-Oghlan \etal~\cite{coja} have recently proved that SCOMP provides no such improvement in rate for the near-constant column weight design.
+It is natural to ask whether SCOMP has a larger achievable rate than DD for Bernoulli testing.
+We note from simulations such as Figure \ref{fig:allfive} that SCOMP appears to perform strictly better than DD experimentally.
+However, small experimental improvements at fixed problem sizes may not necessarily translate to strictly improved achievable rates as $n \to \infty$.
+In fact, as described in Section \ref{sec:near_constant} below, Coja-Oghlan \etal\, \cite{coja} have proved that SCOMP provides no such improvement in the rate for the near-constant column weight design.